Tennessee

 | Additional remedies | Injunctive relief, declaratory relief, attorney's fees, and investigative costs |

-Failure to maintain a compliant privacy program constitutes an unfair and deceptive trade practice under Tennessee's Consumer Protection Act, though only the Attorney General can pursue this claim.
+Failure to maintain a compliant privacy program constitutes an unfair and deceptive trade practice under Tennessee's Consumer Protection Act, though only the Attorney General can pursue that claim.

 Enforcement Status

-As of early 2026, the Tennessee Attorney General has not publicly announced any enforcement actions under TIPA.
-The AG's office has focused on providing compliance guidance to businesses, suggesting a measured approach to initial enforcement.
+As of May 2026, the Tennessee AG has not publicly announced any formal enforcement actions under TIPA.
+The AG's office has focused on compliance guidance and education during the law's first year of operation.

 Tennessee Data Breach Notification Law

 Separate from TIPA, Tennessee maintains a data breach notification statute under Tenn.
-Code Ann.
-47-18-2107.
-This law predates TIPA and establishes notification requirements when personal information is compromised in a data breach.
+Code Ann. § 47-18-2107.
+This law predates TIPA and establishes notification requirements when personal information is compromised.

 When Notification Is Required